ChenXu02/Chenxu02/README.md

 ### Hi there 👋
 - 🧑 I'm a Ph.D. candidate at Beijing University of Posts and Telecommunications (BUPT), Beijing, China.
-- 🔭 I’m currently working on multivariate time series data analysis (spatiotemporal data mining), including forecasting, imputation, and anomaly detection.
+- 🔭 I’m currently working on spatiotemporal modeling (multivariate time series analysis) and generative model, including forecasting, imputation, and anomaly detection.
 These works are mainly applied in the fields of transportation and energy.
 - 👯 I'm working at McGill University in Canada as a visiting Ph.D.

 #### Books are the ladder of human progress, while open source is the elevator.